leanprover/doc-gen4/README.md

 generated website will be partially broken if you just open the generated html files in your browser.
 You need to serve them from a proper http server for it to work.
 An easy way to do that is to run `python3 -m http.server` from the `build/docs` directory.

+Note that if you modify the `.js` or `.css` files in doc-gen4, they won't necessarily be copied over when you rebuild the documentation.
+You can manually copy the changes to the `build/docs` directory to make sure the changes appear, or just do a full recompilation (`lake clean` and `lake build` inside the `doc-gen4` directory.)